 A good night of restorative sleep.
 For some this daily task is an easy win, for others it’s elusive and an ongoing battle.
-I’ve been on both ends of the spectrum having been prescribed sleeping pills for years, and now enjoying (for the most part) full nights of sleep.
-I thought I’d weigh in with some tips and tricks on how I’ve achieved this.
+I’ve been on both ends of the spectrum having been prescribed sleeping aid for years, and now enjoying (for the most part) full nights of sleep.
+I thought I’d weigh in with some sleep hygiene tips and tricks that have assisted me in learning how to sleep better.

 - Chamomile tea to wind down

 - CBD (15mg) Look for broad-spectrum and lab tested

 (MY) IDEAL SLEEPING ENVIRONMENT: